LLP Formation Procedure in India

 To register an LLP in India, the following documents are required:

 - Utility Bill of the proposed Registered Office of the LLP

 - Rental Agreement Copy between the LLP and the Landlord

-The PAN Card of the Partners and the Address Proof the the Partners is required to start the LLP formation procedure.
+The PAN Card of the Partners and the Address Proof the Partners are required to start the LLP formation procedure.
 The documents pertaining to the Registered Office of the LLP can be submitted after obtaining name approval for the LLP from the Registrar of Companies.

 Step #1: Obtain Digital Signature Certificate (DSC) for the Partners

 For obtaining DIN (Director Identification Number or Designated Partner Identification Number) for the Partners of the LLP, a Digital Signature Certificate (DSC) is required.
-Therefore, a Digital Signature Certificate for the proposed Partner must first be obtained.
-The DSC can be obtained within one day of filing of the DSC Application with IndiaFilings.
+Therefore, the proposed Partner must obtain a Digital Signature Certificate.
+A person can obtain the DSC within one day of filing of the DSC Application with IndiaFilings.
 Digital Signatures usually have a validity of one or two years and can be used during that time for filing of Income Tax documents online or Ministry of Corporate Affairs (MCA) documents online.